“One could scarcely imagine better casting of Mrs Grose than Anne-Marie Owens”

 Born in South Shields, Anne-Marie Owens studied at the Guildhall School of Music & Drama with Laura Sarti and at the National Opera Studio.
-She made her professional debut as Mistress Quickly Falstaff for Glyndebourne Touring Opera and joined English National Opera in 1985, where her more recent roles have included Anezka The Two Widows, High Priestess La Vestale, Marfa Khovanshchina, Jezibaba Rusalka, and Judith Weir’s Blond Eckbert (filmed for Channel 4).
+She made her professional debut as Mistress Quickly Falstaff for Glyndebourne Touring Opera and then joined English National Opera, where her roles have included Anezka The Two Widows, High Priestess La Vestale, Marfa Khovanshchina, Jezibaba Rusalka and Judith Weir’s Blond Eckbert (also filmed for Channel 4).

-As one of Britain’s leading mezzo-sopranos, Anne-Marie Owens has performed for many of the world’s great opera companies, including the Royal Opera House Covent Garden, Glyndebourne, Scottish Opera, Welsh National Opera, Opera North, Opéra National de Paris, Théâtre Royale de La Monnaie, Opéra de Lausanne, New York City Opera, Santiago Opera, Arizona Opera, Santa Fe Opera, Lyric Opera of Chicago, Teatro Lirico di Cagliari, Opera di San Carlo, the Komische Oper, Berlin, Bayerische Staatsoper, Opera Australia and at the Hong Kong and Saito Kinen Festivals.
-Anne-Marie’s vast operatic repertoire has included Brangäne Tristan und Isolde, Amneris Aida, Azucena Il Trovatore, Venus Tannhäuser, Herodias Salome and Santuzza Cavalleria Rusticana.
-While maintaining many of these roles in her repertoire, further engagements have included Morozova in Tchaikovsky’s Opricnick in Cagliari, Madelon Andrea Chenier for Scottish Opera, Ragonde Le Comte Ory for Garsington Opera, Witch Hänsel und Gretel and Jezibaba Rusalka for Opera Australia, Opera North and Grange Park Opera, Herodias in Salome for both Santa Fe Opera and Opera North, Marcellina Le Nozze di Figaro, Mistress Quickly Falstaff and Princess Clarissa Love for Three Oranges (Grange Park Opera, Mrs Grose Turn of the Screw for Glyndebourne on Tour and Azucena Il Trovatore for WNO.
-Recent engagements include Auntie Peter Grimes in Naples, Mary Der fliegende Holländer for London Lyric Opera, Fricka Das Rheingold and Die Walküre for Nationale Reisopera, Dame Hannah Ruddigore for Opera North, Princess Clarissa Love for Three Oranges for Grange Park Opera, Marcellina Le Nozze di Figaro for Opera Naradowa, Petrovna, The Tsar’s Bride for the Royal Opera House, Covent Garden and Judith Weir’s Miss Fortune for Bregenz Festival.
+As one of Britain’s leading mezzo-sopranos, Anne-Marie has performed for many of the world’s great opera companies, including the Royal Opera House Covent Garden, Glyndebourne, Scottish Opera, Welsh National Opera, Opera North, Opéra National de Paris, Théâtre Royale de La Monnaie, Opéra de Lausanne, New York City Opera, Santiago Opera, Arizona Opera, Lyric Opera of Chicago, Teatro Lirico di Cagliari, Opera di San Carlo, the Komische Oper, Berlin, Bayerische Staatsoper, Opera Australia and at the Hong Kong and Saito Kinen Festivals.
+Anne-Marie’s vast operatic repertoire has included Brangäne Tristan und Isolde, Amneris Aida, Azucena Il Trovatore, Venus Tannhäuser and Santuzza Cavalleria Rusticana.
+While maintaining many of these roles in her repertoire, further engagements have included Madelon Andrea Chenier (Scottish Opera), Ragonde Le Comte Ory (Garsington Opera), Witch Hänsel und Gretel and Jezibaba Rusalka for Opera Australia, Opera North and Grange Park Opera, Herodias in Salome (Santa Fe Opera), Marcellina Le Nozze di Figaro, Mistress Quickly Falstaff and Princess Clarissa Love for Three Oranges (Grange Park Opera), Mrs Grose Turn of the Screw (Glyndebourne on Tour), Azucena Il Trovatore (WNO), Auntie Peter Grimes in Naples, Mary Der Fliegende Holländer (London Lyric Opera), Fricka Das Rheingold and Die Walküre (Nederlandse Reisopera), Dame Hannah Ruddigore (Opera North), The Tsar’s Bride (ROH) and Judith Weir’s Miss Fortune for Bregenz Festival and Covent Garden.

-Anne-Marie is also in much demand on the concert platform where she regularly performs the works of Mahler, Vaughan Williams, Elgar and the choral works of Verdi, Handel, Mendelssohn, Mozart and Beethoven with such orchestras as the London Symphony Orchestra, OAE, Detroit Symphony Orchestra, BBC Symphony Orchestra, CBSO, RSNO, Orchestre Philharmonique de Liège, City of London Sinfonia and Bournemouth Symphony Orchestra.
+Anne-Marie is also in much demand on the concert platform, where she regularly performs the works of Mahler, Vaughan Williams, Elgar and the choral works of Handel, Mendelssohn, Mozart and Beethoven with such orchestras as the London Symphony Orchestra, OAE, Detroit Symphony Orchestra, BBC Symphony Orchestra, CBSO, Royal Scottish National Orchestra, Orchestre Philharmonique de Liège, City of London Sinfonia and Bournemouth Symphony Orchestra.
 Performances in recent seasons have included Beethoven 9th Symphony (RPO), Mahler 8th Symphony (Philharmonia/Lorin Maazel and in Porto), Rossini’s Stabat Mater at the Norfolk and Norwich Festival, Ravel’s Shéhérazade and Elijah with the English Chamber Choir, and Solokha in Rimsky-Korsakov’s Christmas Eve with Chelsea Opera Group.

 Promoters please note: if you wish to include this biography in a concert programme etc, please contact Hazard Chase to make sure you receive the most up to date version.